solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

                namespace: gloo-system
    {{< / highlight >}}

-2. Verify that Gloo Edge correctly routes traffic requests to the Lambda function and unwraps the response from the function.
+2. Verify that Gloo Gateway correctly routes traffic requests to the Lambda function and unwraps the response from the function.
    ```sh
    curl $(glooctl proxy url)/ -d '{"body": "gloo edge is inserting this body", "headers": {"test-header-key": "test-header-value"}, "statusCode": 201}' -X POST -v
    ```